Johann-S/bs-stepper/README.md

 - Works with Bootstrap 4
 - Accessible
 - Works without *dependencies* (so no **jQuery** needed)
-- Built in UMD to be used everywhere
+- Built in UMD so it can be used everywhere
 - Small, only **2kb**

 ## Table of contents